Cypraeoidea: Nomenclature

 This superfamily used to be known as Cypraeacea.
-Prior to the recent ruling by the ICZN, many invertebrate superfamily names ended in the suffix -acea, or -aceae, not -oidea as now required according to ICZN article 29.2.
+Prior to the recent ruling by the ICZN, many invertebrate superfamily names ended in the suffix -acea, or -aceae, not -gidea as now required according to ICZN article 29.2.
 The suffix -oidea used to be used for some subclasses and superorders, where it is still found.
 In much of the older literature including Keen 1958, gastropod superfamilies are written with the suffix -acea.

 Taxonomy

 2005 taxonomy

 The following two subfamilies were recognized in the taxonomy of Bouchet & Rocroi (2005):